remix-run/remix-website/data/posts/remix-and-the-edge.md

 ## Enter: Remix

 Remix doesn’t require you consider and buy-in to the trade-offs of these countless escape hatches.
 It allows you to decide on a page-by-page basis (and easily change your mind later) what level of dynamism you want for any given resource (or should I say route, as [Remix is coming to a react-router near you][remixing-router]).
-(In fact, you can even change the level of dynamism at runtime depending on the data, user, or A/B testing!!)

 Remix gives you a conceptual lever you can pull to implement the level of dynamism you want for any given page.
 And if that ever changes, just push or pull your lever.
-You can even control this lever at runtime depending on the data, user, or even A/B testing!
+You can even control this lever at runtime depending on data, user, or even A/B testing!

 - About page?
 Mostly static (same content for every user, changes infrequently).
 Pull the lever close to “static”.
 - User profile?
 Moderately dynamic (different for every user, changes infrequently).
 Push the lever towards the middle, between static and dynamic.